Raising hands in dua: The view encouraging hand-raising after salah

 Some scholars, while agreeing with not raising hands in Sujud, etc. extend its scope of application.
 Many such scholars hold the view of praiseworthiness of consistently praying dua after fardh Salah with hands raised, as a Sunnah action.
-For example, according to Ahmad ibn Idris al-Fasi there is no room for debate: "there around hadiths transmitted in support of this.
+For example, according to Ahmad ibn Idris al-Fasi there is no room for debate: "there are hadiths transmitted in support of this.
 One finds in Tirmidhi: “In the ritual prayer you beg.
-You are wretched and your are humble, and at the end you raise hands and exclaim “Oh Lord, oh Lord, oh Lord!”
+You are wretched and you are humble, and at the end you raise hands and exclaim “Oh Lord, oh Lord, oh Lord!”
 Without this the prayer is a miscarriage” And this is manifestly true, being attested by a clear report.
 In the report they have established what the Messenger, God’s blessings and peace be upon him, did and ordered, and what he said about raising one’s hands."

-Types

-There are two ways to raise the hands to perform the Dua: